Can You Make Money With Smart Living Company (SLC)?

-Increase on May 1, 2015 the base shipping fee on all orders changed from $6.50 to $7.95.
+(Historical shipping cost information: Increase on May 1, 2015 the base shipping fee on all orders changed from $6.50 to $7.95.
 In 2014 the cost for base shipping charges had decreased from $8.95 to $6.50 by Smart Living Company meaning most items under 1-2 pounds which covers most small dollar items.
-I am pointing this out because in the following example is based on the $6.50 rate using UPS as your shipping method to calculate the shipping you charge to your clients.
+I am pointing this out because in the following example is based on the $6.50 rate using UPS as your shipping method to calculate the shipping you charge to your clients.)

-An example is if you need to ship a 1 – 2 pound product, the rate is typically about $9.00 - $12.49 using the UPS calculator.
-That is a difference of $2.50 - $5.99 in potential additional profit however they do charge a freight fuel surcharge if they get charged one by UPS which is typically about $.50.
+An example is if you need to ship a product that weighs between one and two pounds, the rate is typically about $9.00 - $12.49 using the UPS calculator while the actual cost is typically $6.95 plus fuel surcharge which is typically about $.50.
+That is a difference of $1.55 - $5.04 in potential additional profit.

-When this happens you have to honor the sale or you will ruin your reputation so unfortunately unless you either set your online store up to only accept a minimum order and chance losing those little customers or find a way to shift little buyers into big buyers through special offers or strategically designed website design that places related items all around the cart for example to boost sales.
-Upsells are often key to success!
+When this happens, you have to honor the sale or you will ruin your reputation so unfortunately unless you either set your online store up to only accept a minimum order and chance losing those little customers or find a way to shift little buyers into big buyers through special offers or strategically design your website so that it places related items all around the cart for example to boost sales.
+Upsells are one way to achieve success in sales!

 The way you manually download pictures is still a very slow and tedious process.

-At first I was so upset with the shipping delays.
-Initially shipping was delayed more than a month for some of my orders.
+Initially I was so upset with the shipping delays that lasted more than a month for some of my orders.
 After a couple of months orders for less than two or three items started shipping quickly.
 The struggles continued for larger orders for another two to three months.